Macarious-GK/DevSecOps_Self_Intern/kustomize/kustomize.md

       - filename.conf               # file as configmap
     literals:
       - key1=value1                 # key/value pairs
-    behavior: merge                 # update the spasific literal and keep the another literal untouched.
+    behavior: merge                 # update the specific literal and keep the another literal untouched.

-# the output will be configmap resourse like this:
+# the output will be configmap resource like this:
 apiVersion: v1
 kind: Configmap
 metadata: